Injury or Wrongful Death from a Car Accident in Fort Wayne?

 The Delventhal law office worked vigorously on my behalf.
 Great communication and professionalism, a true down to earth fighter for the people.
 Thank you Chad Delventhal.

 Very pleased with the outcome of my case, and with the professionalism of Chad and his staff.

-Car accident victims in Fort Wayne have a right to recover compensation for the full value of their injuries.
-However, in practice, getting a full settlement offer after a car crash can be difficult.
-Victims must be ready for pushback from the insurance company.
-Insurance adjusters are aggressive; they will use many different strategies to try to limit the total value of payouts.
+Car accident victims in Fort Wayne have a right to recover compensation for the full value of their injuries from car accidents.
+However, in practice, getting a full settlement offer after a car accident claim can be difficult.
+Victims must be ready for pushback from the driver’s insurance company, especially from serious car accidents.
+Insurance company adjusters are aggressive; they will use many different strategies to try to limit the total value of payouts of your car accident claim.
 Our Fort Wayne car accident lawyers have a deep understanding of how insurance companies operate.
 We help our clients get every dollar that they deserve.
 This could include financial recovery for: